ManikantaPinabakala/coingecko-dashboard-app/README.md

 - `Limitations`:

-  - The search functionality is basic and relies on CoinGecko's ids parameter, which requires a precise coin ID.
-It does not support fuzzy or name-based searching on the API side.
+  - Search functionality is basic, relying on exact coin IDs.

-  - The market data table is paginated, it only shows one page of results (20 coins) at a time and lacks an advanced infinite scroll feature.
+  - The market table is paginated and lacks advanced features like infinite scrolling.

   - The current sorting logic is client-side, which is inefficient for large datasets.

 - `Future Improvements`:

-  - **Server-side Sorting/Pagination**: Implement server-side sorting and pagination for the market table to handle larger datasets more efficiently.
+  - Implement server-side sorting and pagination for better performance with large datasets.

-  - **Enhanced Search**: Integrate a more robust search endpoint or a server-side search mechanism for a better user experience.
+  - Enhance search with fuzzy matching.

-  - **Time-Series Charts**: Add interactive charts (e.g., using a library like Chart.js or Recharts) to display historical price data for each coin.
+  - Add time-series charts to display historical price data.

-  - **Real-time Updates**: Use WebSockets or a similar technology to get real-time price updates instead of relying on staleTime and refetching.
+  - Implement real-time price updates using WebSockets.